 Playing is a child’s primary tool for understanding the world.
 So, what they play with matters.
-That’s why Little Mummies was invented.
+That’s why Forever Dolls was created.
 Our dolls aim to be realistic companions for imaginative play.
 Developmental experts tell us that free play is important for a child’s social, emotional and intellectual growth.
-These are the three pillars upon which Little Mummies stands.
+These are the three pillars upon which Forever Dolls stands.
 Our dolls are created to be beautiful, child-like and realistic to encourage play which teaches kids about the world they live in.

 Playing with dolls has always been a part of childhood.
 From humanity’s earliest days, children have played with objects made to look like people.
 This is because dolls are a great way for kids to learn about human experiences, social roles and family relationships.
 As children interact with dolls, they naturally experiment with various social situations.
 Whether they are pretending to be the parent, the best-friend, the teacher or the shop assistant – the relationships they create with the doll mimic those of the real world.
 They quickly learn the social roles of all these characters and through that learn skills such as effective and respectful communication, problem solving and debate.
 We try to make our dolls as realistic as possible so that kid’s play can be as realistic as possible.
 Concepts such as family, work, school, friendship, love and loyalty are all built through free play with high-quality dolls.